ACM40960/project-andreacorrado29/README.md

 ## Data Source

 All the data analysed within this project, are available in this reporsitory at `./data/`.
+The occourrence data set has been split into 4 subsets to allows for git hub storage.
+The file `load_occourrence.R` allows to load the data combined into a unique object.
 Those can be downloaded from the following web services, respectively waterbirds data and climate data:

 - GBIF - Global Biodiversity Information Facility *Free and open access to biodiversity data* <www.gbif.org/occurrence/>